Type your search terms and pause for instant results.

 To acquire a PRC (Permanent Residence Certificate) via investment, you’ll need to invest:

-At least $1,500,000 in Providenciales and the other islands and cays, and at least 60% of your employees are Turks and Caicos Islanders.
+At least $1,500,000 in Providenciales and the other islands and cays, and ensure at least 60% of your employees are Turks and Caicos Islanders.

 You’ll need to pass character and medical qualifications, and receive a certificate of undertaking from the Governor.